etlegacy/lua_apidoc/callbacks.rst

 * `firstTime` indicates if this is a new connection (1) or a reconnection (0).
 * `isBot` indicates if the client is a bot (1) or not (0).

-If the mod accepts the connection, it should return `nil`.
+If the mod accepts the connection, it returns `nil`.
 Otherwise, the mod should return a string describing the reason the client connection was rejected.

 et_ClientDisconnect( clientNum )